Developer Workflow

 Short description (up to 70 chars)

-Do a series of patches rather than one big patch.
+Prefer a series of small patches over one large patch.

 Action |